 Treatment of Vertigo:

 Definitive treatment depends on the underlying cause of vertigo.
 In many cases, vertigo goes away without any treatment.
 This is because your brain is able to adapt, at least in part, to the inner ear changes, relying on other mechanisms to maintain balance.
 But, For some, treatment is needed and may include:

 Vitamin D supplementation may be beneficial for patients diagnosed with benign paroxysmal positional vertigo.

-.
 Herbal remedies such as ginger root, ginkgo biloba, and coriander may help reduce vertigo symptoms in some people.
-This are home remedies, so refer to your doctor before use.
+These are home remedies, so refer to your doctor before use.

 - Medicine –

 In some cases, medication may be given to relieve symptoms such as nausea or motion sickness associated with vertigo.

 If vertigo is caused by an infection or inflammation, antibiotics or steroids may reduce swelling and cure an infection.